Skip to content

 Last day to submit team member details

-6 Multilayer Perceptron (MLP) Construct an MLP from stacked neurons.
+6 Multilayer Perceptron (MLP) / Cross-Entropy Construct an MLP from stacked neurons.
 Train a simple MLP classifier on a small dataset.
-Feb 10: Project proposal deadline
+Understand cross-entropy loss.
+Feb 10: Project proposal deadline notebooks/02_neural_network

-7 Images as Tensors / MLP on MNIST / Batching & Cross-Entropy Understand image representations, tensor shapes, and batching.
+7 Images as Tensors / Training MLP on MNIST Dataset Understand image representations, tensor shapes, and batching.
 Use torchvision datasets and dataloaders.
-Train an MLP on MNIST with SGD + cross-entropy.
-Feb 12: Quiz 2 [5–6]
+Train an MLP on MNIST.
+Feb 12: Quiz 2 [5–6] notebooks/03_cnn_torch

-9 Mathematics of DL: Probability Theory Describe random variables; distinguish discrete and continuous distributions; work with PMF/PDF.
+9 Mathematics of Deep Learning: Probability Theory Describe random variables; distinguish discrete and continuous distributions; work with PMF/PDF.
 Compute expectation, variance, and covariance.
 Use conditional probability, independence, and Bayes’ rule.
 Recognize common distributions.
-Feb 19: Quiz 3 [7–8]
+Feb 19: Quiz 3 [7–8] mathematics/03_probability

-12 Regularization / Optimization Train a regularized CNN on CIFAR-10 using optimizers.
+12 Training CNN on CIFAR-10 Dataset / Hyperparameter Tuning Train a regularized and optimized CNN on CIFAR-10.
 Apply hyperparameter tuning.
-Mar 3: Quiz 4 [10–11]
+Mar 3: Quiz 4 [10–11] notebooks/04_regul_optim

 Project milestone 1 deadline